 UB's Department of Rehabilitation Science is proud to offer online CEs/contact hours for continued N.Y.
 OT/OTA/PT/PTA licensure.

-Live online continuing education sessions are free for clinicians who take UB OT and DPT students during their clinical rotations.
+Live online continuing professional education sessions are free for clinicians who take UB OT and DPT students during their clinical rotations.
 If you're interested in supervising a UB OT or PT student during fieldwork rotations, please contact the appropriate clinical education director listed at the bottom of this page.

 Our self-study catalogue features recorded lectures from past years' Rehabilitation Science Seminar Series.